-There are many benefits to working from home - you avoid rush hour traffic, save money on gas, control your work environment and can say goodbye to uncomfortable business attire.
+There are many benefits to working from home — you avoid rush hour traffic, save money on gas and control your work environment.
+In the age of coronavirus, it may also keep you from getting or sharing the virus — and that's no small thing.

-But it's important to go into telework knowing what to expect, and that includes 10 common pitfalls that can derail your success.
+No matter how you landed at this fork in the road, if you've never done telework — or you haven't recently — it's important to go into telework knowing what to expect, and that includes common pitfalls that can derail your success.

 From the distractions of home life to the distrust of some employers, here are the top 10 telecommuting pitfalls to avoid:

 If you have a spouse, children or roommates at home who are used to going about their daily routine without you being there, you may have trouble with noise and interruptions.
 Set aside a quiet space for your office, keep the door closed and most importantly, set boundaries.
 Impress upon those around you the importance of having a distraction-free environment while you're working.
-If you can't do this, telework might not be for you.
+If that's difficult for you, you have your first task carved out for you.

 2. Lack of a routine